Easy Hummus (Better than Store-Bought)

 Adam and Joanne's Tips

 • How to cook dried chickpeas: Use canned or home-cooked chickpeas for this recipe.
-To see how we cook dried chickpeas, see our simple tutorial here.
-We have included three methods, including in the slow cooker.
+Here is how we cook dried chickpeas.

 • If you like garlicky hummus, increase the garlic by a clove or use roasted garlic.

-• Aquafaba is the starchy liquid in a can of beans (or the bean cooking liquid).
+• Aquafaba for fluffy hummus: This is the thick starchy liquid in a can of beans (or the bean cooking liquid).
 You can use this instead of water in the last step of the recipe.
-Before using, taste it to see how salty it is.
-If it is salty, hold some of the salt in the ingredient list back, and then season to taste after adding the aquafaba.
+Instead of plain water, add a splash of aquafaba at the end.
+As it whips, it creates an incredibly light and airy texture.
+Taste your aquafaba first.
+If it’s too salty, use less salt when making your hummus.

 • Tahini & lemon juice are not creaming: Depending on your food processor, the blade might not come into contact with the tahini and lemon juice.
 You need to increase the amount of liquid in the food processor, so add the olive oil.
 If they still do not cream, add a tablespoon of cold water.